Difference Between SHG and NGO

 An NGO is more organized and must legally register under the Societies Registration Act of 1860.

-SHGs in India are mobilized mainly by women with similar socio-economic backgrounds to support each other socially, economically, socially, and with mutual collaboration.
+SHGs in India are mobilized mainly by women with similar socio-economic backgrounds to support each other socially, economically, and collaboratively.

 While some NGOs aim to support women, they span many issues and areas - from child welfare and animal rights to disaster relief and sustainability.

 Members of SHGs raise funding by pooling their personal resources to fund various projects that support members and their families.

 NGOs raise funding from individuals, corporate and independent donors, and via crowdfunding to fund various initiatives.